dgroomes/my-github-explorer/README.md

 General clean-ups, todos and things I wish to implement for this project:

+* [ ] Abstract the token input/storage into a component
+* [ ] Query (search) for the current user's repositories.
+Hardcode to a 100 limit (which is a limit of the API; then you'll need pagination)
+* [ ] Query (get) the metadata for each of the repositories
+* [ ] Display the information in a table using [React Table](https://react-table-v7.tanstack.com/)
+* [ ] Consider paginating through the results.
+This would be a cool application because we would see the table size grow.
+* [ ] Show the pre-constructed queries in codemirror (using a GraphiQL component).
+We want the syntax highlighting.
+Can we make them read-only?
+* [ ] Use Redux.
+I think I want to use Redux Sagas specifically.
+I don't grok Redux.
+I need to learn it an app that "does real things" like make HTTP requests and handles a rich UI.
+Hopefully I'll get it.
+I'm expecting the Redux devtools will be particularly useful, but jury is out.
+* [ ] Consider enforcing `noImplicitAny`

+## Finished Wish List Items

 * [x] DONE Scaffold the project
 * [x] DONE Prompt for an access token.
 Validate the access token with a request to the GitHub API.
 Give informational UI feedback.